 - Serve soup with a grilled cheese sandwich, over stuffed peppers with rice or topped with grilled cheese croutons.

 - Stir in some cream cheese, Parmesan cheese, sour cream or Greek yogurt for some extra creaminess.

-Both fresh and canned work well.
+Both fresh and canned work well in this dairy free soup.
 I like San Marzano or Roma for this recipe.

 Yes, saute the onions and garlic in a large stock pot then add in remaining ingredients.
 Allow to simmer over medium-low heat for 25 to 30 minutes prior to blending.